vikasa-y/Netflix-Movies-and-TV-Shows-Dataset-Analysis/README.md

 1. To practice working with a real-world dataset and extract meaningful insights using **Pandas and Matplotlib**.
 2. This project helps to Make a Real-World dataset analysis Using **Pandas** 🐼 and **Matplotlib** 📈📊 libraries

+👉 To Cheak Final Insights Go to .ipynb file